Six key business simulation elements and their benefits

 - Use game data and reporting to add value to the feedback stage

-If you create a business simulation that includes these elements you can expect to see the following benefits.
+If you create a business simulation that includes these elements, you can expect to see a range of benefits.

 Benefits of business simulation for learners